About Active Thames

 Shared objectives include increasing the watersports offer, supporting the growth and development of the workforce, and maximising the use of clubhouses and the Thames path.

 Designed to support physical activity on the water in London, Kent and Essex, this website is for participants, activity providers, coaches and enthusiasts.
-It is brought to you by the Port of London Authority (PLA), the trust port that reinvests in the river and maintains safety of navigation along 95 miles of river; from Teddington to the North Sea.
+It is brought to you by the Port of London Authority, the trust port that reinvests in the river and maintains safety of navigation along 95 miles of river; from Teddington to the North Sea.

 Active Thames Consultation